Most Recent Update:

 - Kit-Kat Cheesecake Brownies

-Peppermint brownie brittle is a decadent and spot-on holiday copycat for store-bought Brownie Brittle.
+This brownie brittle recipe is a decadent and spot-on holiday copycat for store-bought Brownie Brittle.
 Use the base to make any flavor you can imagine.

 NOTE: All measurements are by weight.
 Please get a kitchen scale if you don't already have one.
 It will make your life so much easier, I promise! *If you add the chopped bark now, the white chocolate will lightly caramelize while baking.
 I love the depth you get from caramelized white chocolate, but it's not as pretty as bright ivory white chocolate.
 To keep the color bright, wait to add the chopped bark to the top of the batter until the last 5 minutes in the oven.
 Once you remove the pans from the oven, rescore the brittle along the lines you already cut, just in case some of the bark has melted and will hold your pieces together once it cools.
 I'm sure there's a better way to say that, but that's all I've got right now.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.